 In early 2021, Societe Brewing Company co-founder Doug Constantiner also joined our Scene in San Diego podcast to talk about how he and his crew had been running the brewing during the pandemic and how pivotal canning – something Societe had resisted doing for years – became important to business during these tumultuous times.
 You can listen to his episode here or below:

-Sign up for The Scene, our newsleter about dining, shopping and enjoying San Diego.
+Sign up for The Scene newsletter for the latest on dining, shopping and enjoying the San Diego area.